Info for Reuse Organizations

 Does your organization want to help people reuse electronics?

-Electronics reuse is a vital part of the new end-of-life electronic equipment program in Saskatchewan.
-This is because reuse can help to ensure that the useful life of electronics equipment is maximized, by allowing equipment that is no longer of use to one individual or organization to be used by another.
+Electronics reuse is a vital part of the new end-of-life electronic equipment program in Nova Scotia.
+Reuse can help extend the useful life of electronics by allowing equipment that is no longer of use to one individual or organization to be used by another.
 But because electronics may contain substances of concern, reuse organizations must ensure they are protecting the health and safety of their worker and of the environment when dismantling, repairing and refurbishing these electronics.

 Handling, Processing and Refurbishing Electronics

-- Has my organization educated and properly equipped employees to handle potentially hazardous substances?
+Has my organization educated and properly equipped employees to handle substances of concern?

-- Does my organization employ adequate security measures to provide equipment and information security?
+Does my organization employ adequate security measures to protect equipment and information?

 EPRA Approved Reuser Program

-If you are interested in becoming an EPRA approved reuser, EPRA has set up a program to qualify reusers and ensure that proper procedures are followed and standards are met.
-For more details on this program please refer to the Electronics Reuse & Refurbishing Program (ERRP) section at the link below:http://www.rqp.ca/
+If you are interested in becoming an EPRA approved reuser, EPRA has set up a program to qualify reusers and to ensure that proper procedures are followed and standards are met.
+For more details on this program please refer to the Electronics Reuse & Refurbishing Program (ERRP) section here: http://www.rqp.ca/